dbc60/blog/content/note/career/2018-performance-review.rst

 date: 2019-04-08T09:57:48-04:00
 draft: true
 categories: career
+tags: [personal notes, okr, objectives, key results]
 math: true
 ---

-Met with Coop to go over the greatly anticipated 2018 Performance Review and make plans for 2019.
+I met with Coop to go over the greatly anticipated 2018 Performance Review and make plans for 2019.
 We'll do it all in 50 minutes or less.
 <!--more-->

 .. _contents: